kontent-ai/delivery-sdk-ruby/README.md

 ```ruby
 gem install delivery-sdk-ruby-<version>.gem
 ```
-Add the Gem to your Gemfile:
+Then, add the Gem to your Gemfile:

 ```ruby
 gem "delivery-sdk-ruby"